 7. Hill's Grain Free Soft Baked Naturals Duck & Pumpkin

-Dogs with sensitivities or those needing variety can benefit from treats with alternative proteins.
-Duck and pumpkin provide a novel flavor profile and can be easier to digest for some dogs.
+Dogs with common protein sensitivities or those needing dietary variety benefit from treats with alternative protein sources.
+Duck and pumpkin offer a novel combination that can help avoid overexposure to typical meats.

-- No artificial preservatives: Focuses on natural ingredients Compared to beef or chicken treats, this option prioritizes protein variety and digestibility.
-The tradeoff is that it may not be as widely available as standard flavors.
+Compared to standard beef or chicken treats, this option prioritizes alternative proteins and gentle ingredients.
+The main tradeoff is that some dogs may be less familiar with duck flavor.

 - Alternative protein source